 This paper presented a feasibility study concerning the use of graph rewriting as a formal specification for refactoring.
-Based on the specification of two refactorings ("encapsulate field" and "pull up method") we conclude that graph rewriting is a suitable formalism for specifying the effect of refactorings, because (i) graphs can be used as a language-independent representation of the source code; (ii) rewriting rules are a natural yet precise way to specify the source-code transformations implied by a refactoring; (iii) the formalism allows us to prove that refactorings indeed preserve the behaviour that can be inferred directly from the source code.
+Based on the specification of two refactorings ("encapsulate field" and "pull up method") we conclude that graph rewriting is a suitable formalism for specifying the effect of refactorings, because (i) graphs can be used as a language-independent representation of the source code; (ii) rewriting rules are a concise and precise way to specify the source-code transformations implied by a refactoring; (iii) the formalism allows us to prove that refactorings indeed preserve the behaviour that can be inferred directly from the source code.

-In order to achieve our goal, we had to enrich the basic graph rewriting mechanism by a number of additional techniques.
-Typing and forbidden subgraphs made it possible to express well-formedness constraints in a natural way.
+In order to achieve our goal, we had to combine a number of existing graph rewriting mechanisms and techniques.
+Type graphs and forbidden subgraphs made it possible to express well-formedness constraints in a natural way.
 The specification of infinite sets of productions was facilitated by using parameterisation and an embedding mechanism.
 The application of graph productions was restricted by using negative application conditions and controlled graph rewriting.
-All these techniques have been investigated in the literature, but a better integration is necessary to make the approach usable for people less acquainted with graph rewriting.
+All these techniques are provided by stateof-the-art graph rewriting tools such as PROGRES [11] and Fujaba [13].

 The two refactorings as well as the types of behaviour preservation we studied, are realistic and well documented.
 Because there are many other types of refactorings and behaviour preservation, further research is needed in order to find out whether the used graph representation needs to be modified, or whether other graph rewriting techniques should be used.
-For example, initial attempts to specify refactorings such as "move method" and "push down method" showed that it is difficult to manipulate nested structures in method bodies.
+Initial attempts to specify refactorings such as "move method" and "push down method" showed that it is difficult to manipulate nested structures in method bodies.
+Therefore, we need to resort to techniques (such as hierarchical graphs [10] and garbage collection) that tackle the inevitable complexity of large graphs.

-A central topic in future work will also be the investigation of methods to detect, for a given graph property and graph transformation, whether or not the property is preserved by the transformation.
-This requires further research into formalisms to express such properties, as well as the syntax that could be used as input for an automated refactoring tool.
+A central topic in future work will be the investigation of methods to detect, for a given graph property and graph transformation, whether or not the property is preserved by the transformation.
+This requires further research into formalisms to express such properties, and to use these in an automated refactoring tool.

-Similar to what has been described in [6], we will also study the impact of language specific features (e.g., Java interfaces) to verify whether it is possible to express refactorings independently of the programming language being used.
+Similar to what has been described in [6], we will also study the impact of language specific features (e.g., Java interfaces and exceptions) to verify whether it is possible to express refactorings independently of the programming language being used.